cconrad/cconrad.github.io/content/blog/2014-01-21-django-app-as-facebook-canvas-app.md

 ---
-author:
-  display_name: Claus Conrad
-  email: webmaster@clausconrad.com
-  login: claus
-  url: ''
-author_email: webmaster@clausconrad.com
-author_login: claus
-comments: true
-date: 2014-01-21 19:37:29 +01:00
+date: 2014-01-21T18:37:29.000Z
-date_gmt: 2014-01-21 18:37:29 +0000
-excerpt: "As a newbie to Django, getting an empty page in the Facebook canvas tricked me up quite a bit.
-Here are some reasons for getting a blank canvas, even though your app works when accessed directly."
+excerpt: As a newbie to Django, getting an empty page in the Facebook canvas tricked me up quite a bit.
+Here are some reasons for getting a blank canvas, even though your app works when accessed directly.
-header: false
 published: true
-sidebar: left
-status: publish
 tags:
   - development
   - facebook